Naples – Forio

 Ferries to Gulf of Napoli

-There are 39 weekly sailings from Naples to Forio.
-Alilauro provide up to 5 sailings per day.
+Alilauro provide 6 sailings daily, 38 sailings weekly.
 Please keep in mind that ferry timetables often increase during the high season.

-The first ferry leaves Naples at approximately 07:05 and the last ferry leaves at approximately 20:10.
+The first ferry leaves Naples Port at approximately 07:05 and the last ferry leaves at approximately 20:10.
 Ferry schedules can vary by operator and season.

 The fastest ferry from Naples to Forio is with Alilauro in 1 hour.

-The fastest ferries from Naples to Forio usually cost around $122.
+The fastest ferries from Naples to Forio usually cost around $112.04.

 There are currently no overnight ferries from Naples to Forio.
-The latest ferry departs at 20:10 and arrives in Forio at 21:10.

 Pets are allowed on ferries travelling from Naples to Forio with Alilauro.
-Please ensure that dogs remain on a leash throughout the journey.
-While smaller animals like cats and rabbits must be transported in a carrier.

-The price of a ferry from Naples to Forio can vary between $26 and $212 depending on the operator, season and whether you are travelling with a vehicle.
-The average price of a foot passenger is $122, prices can range from $26 and $212.
+The price of a ferry from Naples to Forio can vary between $56.15 and $217.97 depending on the operator, season and whether you are travelling with a vehicle.
+The average price of a foot passenger is $112.08, with prices ranging from $26 and $218.
 All ferry prices can change from season to season.
+Please be aware that prices do not include booking fees.
+1 April 2025

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Forio ferry.

 The best way to travel from Naples to Forio is by ferry.
-With 5 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
+With 6 sailings per day, you are bound to find a suitable ferry crossing to suit your needs.
 However, there are alternative routes to explore if you require additional flexibility.

 More routes than anyone else.